/tag/hpc

 Join us for our Fall community meeting to hear from female leaders in the HPC & IT field sharing challenges and successes experienced throughout their careers.
 Don’t miss this fantastic opportunity to learn about career strategies, share your experience, and contribute to our discussion of how the playing field may be leveled to offer equitable HPC & IT leadership opportunities for women and minorities.
 Attendees are invited to share their own experiences and engage with panelists during this interactive Q&A session.

-• `ssh` on Rivanna
+`ssh` on UVA HPC

-The secure shell ssh is the primary application used to access Rivanna from the command line.
+The secure shell ssh is the primary application used to access the HPC system from the command line.

 Connecting to a Remote Host For Windows, MobaXterm is our recommended ssh client; this package also provides an SFTP client and an X11 server in one bundle.